President Trump Has Pardoned Controversial Former Arizona Sheriff Joe Arpaio

 President Donald Trump on Friday pardoned former Arizona sheriff Joe Arpaio, rewarding a vocal political supporter who was convicted of contempt of court for refusing to halt a policing tactic to catch undocumented immigrants.

-The controversial 85-year-old former Maricopa County sheriff, who lost re-election in 2016 after 23 years in office, was found guilty of criminal contempt in July for defying a federal judge's order to stop detaining people based on suspicion of their immigration status when there was no evidence that they had broken a state law.
+The controversial 85-year-old former Maricopa County sheriff, who lost reelection in 2016 after 23 years in office, was found guilty of criminal contempt in July for defying a federal judge's order to stop detaining people based on suspicion of their immigration status when there was no evidence that they had broken a state law.

 Facing up to six months in prison for the misdemeanor offense, Arpaio's lawyers had said he would appeal.
 The White House, however, issued this statement: